Composite values of shifted exponentials: Introduction

 Although little is known about the primality of $2^n\pm 1$, it is noteworthy that $2^n\pm 1$ can be prime only for a set of integers $n$ of natural density $0$; this follows immediately from the form that the exponents of the Mersenne and Fermat primes take.
 In light of this, one conjectures more generally that $a^n-b$ is prime for a natural density $0$ of natural numbers $n$.
 Even this is still an open problem.
-The problem, in the concrete special case of the sequence $2^n+5$, was suggested by Gil Kalai in \cite{kalai} as a possible Polymath project (with the comment that it ``might be too hard'').
-The problem was originally studied by Christopher Hooley in his book \cite{hooleybook}, and was popularized by Peter Sarnak\footnote{Sarnak remarks in \cite{sarnak} that ``Even a problem like $2^n+5$ being composite for almost all $n$ is very problematic (Hooley).''} \cite{sarnak}.
+The problem, in the concrete special case of the sequence $2^n+5$, was suggested by Gil Kalai in~\cite{kalai} as a possible Polymath project (with the comment that it ``might be too hard'').
+The problem was originally studied by Christopher Hooley in his book~\cite{hooleybook}, and was popularized by Peter Sarnak\footnote{Sarnak remarks in~\cite{sarnak} that ``Even a problem like $2^n+5$ being composite for almost all $n$ is very problematic (Hooley).''}~\cite{sarnak}.

-In the discussion in \cite{kalai}, it was suggested that in order to make any progress on the compositeness of $2^n+5$ one should assume GRH.
-Our first main result confirms that $2^n+5$ is indeed composite for almost all $n$, as well as the analogous result for general shifted exponential sequences $a^n-b$, assuming GRH and also a form of the pair correlation conjecture.
-The precise forms of both conjectures will be stated in Subsection \ref{subsec:conjecture}.
+In the discussion in~\cite{kalai}, it was suggested that in order to make any progress on the compositeness of $2^n+5$ one should assume GRH.
+Our first main result confirms that $2^n+5$ is indeed composite for almost all $n$, as well as the analogous result for general shifted exponential sequences $a^n-b$, assuming GRH and an additional Brun-Titchmarsh type inequality for primes satisfying conditions of form ``$p \equiv 1 \pmod{m}$, $c$ is a perfect $m'$th power modulo $p$''.
+We postpone detailed discussion of the hypotheses to Subsection~\ref{subsec:conjecture}.

+\begin{hypothesis}[A Brun--Titchmarsh estimate on average] Let $a$ and $b$ be fixed coprime integers with $|a|, |b| > 1$.
+The following holds for any small enough $0<\epsilon'<\epsilon$: